 Located on a plateau above the Osaka Plain, this property includes 49 kofun (old mounds in Japanese).
 Burial mounds of various sizes, kofun can take the form of key holes, scallops, squares or circles.
 These tombs were for members of the elite, containing a range of funerary objects (such as weapons, armour and ornaments).
-They were decorated with clay figures, known as haniwa, which can take the form of cylinders or representations of houses, tools, weapons and human silhouettes.
-These kofun have been selected from a total of 160,000 in Japan and form the richest material representation of the Kofun period, from the 3rd to the 6th century CE.
+They decorated the objects with clay figures, known as haniwa, which can take the form of cylinders or representations of houses, tools, weapons and human silhouettes.
+These kofun representant selection from a total of 160,000 in Japan.
+They form the richest material representation of the Kofun period, from the 3rd to the 6th century CE.
 They demonstrate the differences in social classes of that period and reflect a highly sophisticated funerary system.

 1594 Jodrell Bank Observatory (United Kingdom of Great Britain and Northern Ireland)

 Located in a rural area of northwest England, free from radio interference, Jodrell Bank is one of the world’s leading radio astronomy observatories.
 At the beginning of its use, in 1945, the site housed research on cosmic rays detected by radar echoes.
 This observatory, which is still in operation, includes several radio telescopes and working buildings, including engineering sheds and the Control Building.
 Jodrell Bank has had substantial scientific impact in fields such as the study of meteors and the moon, the discovery of quasars, quantum optics, and the tracking of spacecraft.
 This exceptional technological ensemble illustrates the transition from traditional optical astronomy to radio astronomy (1940s to 1960s); which led to radical changes in the understanding of the universe.